 Finding that perfect influencer means understanding your target audience and finding creators who represent them.
 That means you’ll need an effective vetting process to ensure your demographics, mission, and values align.

 Each social media platform is developing more robust ways to track account and content performance.
-Unfortunately, many of those metrics are only available to the creator.
+For now, many of those metrics are only available to the creator.
 But there are other ways to perform your own influencer audience analysis.

 It’s not just important that you and your creator have a strong relationship.
-You also need to know that your influencer team maintains genuine relationships with members of the right audience.
-Without that insight, it’ll be very difficult to know whether those brand-creator collaborations will have real long-lasting impact.
+You also need to know that your influencer team maintains genuine relationships with the right audience members.
+With that insight, it’ll be easier to tell whether those brand-creator collaborations will have a real, long-lasting impact.=

-Your influencer audience matters because your ultimate goal is to draw a positive response from their community.
+Your influencer’s audience matters because your ultimate goal is to draw a positive response from their community.

-But more importantly, an audience analysis will reveal how deep the relationship runs between a creator and their followers.
-Many creators have excited audiences that engage as many posts as possible, while others have followers who are somewhat apathetic about that creator’s content.
+But more importantly, an influencer audience demographics analysis will reveal how deep the relationship runs between a creator and their followers.
+Many creators reach audiences that engage as many posts as possible, while others have followers who are somewhat apathetic about that creator’s content.

-By gaining a deeper understanding of an influencer’s follower base, you can make better decisions about who you invite into your program.
-Furthermore, you will be able to anticipate campaign ROI based on the quality of relationship between a creator and their followers.
+By understanding an influencer’s follower base, you can make better decisions about who you invite into your program.
+Furthermore, you’ll be able to anticipate campaign ROI based on the quality of the relationship between a creator and their followers.

-Most creators attract audiences within a specific age range, ethnicity, location, and lifestyle, as well as income or education level.
-These data points help you see how well your influencer’s audience aligns with your audience.
+Most creators attract audiences within a specific age range, ethnicity, location, and lifestyle.
+Income or education level also plays a role.
+These data points help you see how well your influencer’s audience aligns with your target audience.